Casslin/0x_report/report/2_system_overview.md

 This `authorities` array can be updated by the `Proxy`'s `owner` address, making it the upgrade mechanism for deploying new versions of the `Exchange` contract, and deprecating old ones.

-Thus the `Proxy` is the least changeable component in the system, and is necessarily simple in nature. _After our initial audit, this contract was renamed to `TokenTransferProxy` for clarity._
+Thus the `Proxy` is the least changeable component in the system, and is necessarily simple in nature. _After our initial review, this contract was renamed to `TokenTransferProxy` for clarity._

 ## `TokenRegistry`